 - Out of consideration for others, please keep the front of the stage and pathways clear during the ceremony.

 - The northeast corner of the Quadrangle features a roped-off area designated for photography.
 Parents and guests are encouraged to enter this area, take a picture and return to their seats as quickly as possible so that others may have the same opportunity.

 An American Sign Language interpreter will be present during Commencement and during individual school ceremonies.

 For information on parking and Quadrangle access, please consult the Accessibility page.

-Help celebrate the Class of 2018 by sharing your tweets, photos, and videos using our official commencement hashtag.
+Help celebrate the Class of 2020 by sharing your tweets, photos, and videos using our official Commencement hashtag.
 Don’t forget to sign up to receive email updates, as well.